websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### Title

 The *Title* field defines a Display Page's `og:title` property, which defines the title displayed for your content in rich previews.
 By default, this field is mapped to `${title}`, like the HTML title field for SEO.
-While you can build your title with the mapped fields that the selector gives you, it's best practice to update SEO and Open Graph titles together.
+While you can build your title with the mapped fields that the selector gives you, it is best practice to update the SEO and Open Graph titles together.

 ![image](https://user-images.githubusercontent.com/67901/137367173-6041c671-509f-437a-a245-84d5cf5604e8.png)

 ### Description

-The *Description* field defines a Display Page's `og:description` property, which determines the description displayed for your content in rich previews.
-By default, Display Page templates map this field to *Description*, like the description field for SEO.
-While you can build your desciption with the mapped fields that the selector gives you, it's best practice to update SEO and Open Graph descriptions together.
+The *Description* field defines a Display Page's `og:description` property which determines the description displayed for your content in rich previews.
+By default, Display Page templates map this field to *Description*, just like the description field for SEO.
+While you can build your description with the mapped fields that the selector gives you, it is best practice to update the SEO and Open Graph titles together.

 ![The Description field defines a Display Page's og:description property.](./configuring-seo-and-open-graph/images/07.png)